Aboriginal Art Styles

 Mt.
 Borradaile, Arnhem Land, Northern Australia

-Aboriginal Rock Art is the earliest form of indigenous painting.
+Aboriginal Rock Painting is the earliest form of indigenous art.
 Some of the examples found in Arnhem Land can be dated back 28,000 years.
 These rock paintings uniquely record the activity of indigenous artists from prehistoric times up to the present day as succeeding generations painted alongside and over the work of their ancestors.

 CURLY BARDKADUBBU (c.1924–1987)